Radicalization: Poverty

 The association between radicalization and poverty is a myth.
 Many terrorists come from middle-class backgrounds and have university-level educations, particularly in the technical sciences and engineering.
 There is no statistical association between poverty and militant radicalization.
 As outlined above, poverty and disadvantage may incentivize joining a mutual aid organization with radical tendencies, but this does not mean that poverty proper is responsible for radicalization.

 Mental illness

 Though personal psychology does play a significant part in radicalization, mental illness is not a root cause of terrorism specifically or ideological radicalization broadly.
 Even in the case of suicide terrorism, psychological pathologies, such as depression and schizophrenia are largely absent.
+In the case of lone wolf terrorism rather than group terrorism, the case is less clear.
+Compared to the general population, lone wolf terrorists are significantly more likely to have been diagnosed with a mental illness, although it is not an accurate profiler.
+Studies have found that roughly a third of lone wolf terrorists have been diagnosed at some point in their life with a mental illness.
+This puts lone wolves as being 13.5 times more likely to suffer from a mental illness than a member of an organized terrorist group, such as al-Qaeda or ISIS.